Miradouro De Santa Iria

 Lagoa do Fogo

-If you’re hoping for better photos (and warmer temperatures), keep one eye on the weather forecast, and the other on the mountains before committing to heading up that EN5-2A road.
+If you’re hoping for better photos (and warmer temperatures), keep one eye on the weather forecast and the other on the SpotAzores webcams before committing to heading up that EN5-2A road.
 The weather changes so fast that there are still no guarantees, but it’s the best you can do.

 The clouds cleared as soon as we got off the mountaintop, and out of the wind, the temperature rose as well.
 We’d planned to check out the Caldeira Velha hot pools and waterfall on the way down, but the traffic jam of cars and buses all trying to park on the side of the narrow road put us right off.